shihab7269/Single-Phase-Cycloconverter/README.md

 Here, total four arduino files are uploaded for four different frequency conversion.
 Just download the code and upload to your arduino uno board.

 ### Output
-The following figures show the output voltage of the mid point type cycloconverter.
+The following figures show the output voltage of the mid point type cycloconverter taking from a two channel digital oscilloscope.

 <img src="Image/t1.bmp" width="500">
 <img src="Image/t2.bmp" width="500">